-Katie Kelly was born with retinitis pigmentosa, a degenerative condition affecting both her hearing and vision.
+Katie Kelly was born with Usher Syndrome, a degenerative condition affecting both her hearing and vision.
 Not one to let her disability stop her from pursuing her passions, Katie had competed in major marathon events and ocean swims including the New York Marathon prior to being classified in Para-triathlon.

 In 2015 Katie was declared legally blind and she wasted no time in contacting Triathlon Australia to kick-start her career in Para-sport.
 Making her international debut at an ITU World Triathlon Series event on the Sunshine Coast in March 2015, she won gold with guide Michellie Jones, posting a time that ranked them among the top five in the world.